 can be excessively long in proportion if the designer has failed to

 pay attention to fit details.
 When using the non-numerical

-system XL, XXL, XXXL is usually used for the upper sizes.
+system XL, XXL, XXXL is usually used for the upper-sizes in misses

 Again, savvy on-line retailers will indicated which numerical sizes

 are being included in each of these designations.
 It is not unusual